 2. Implementation and Remediation

 Previous cybersecurity regulations have allowed businesses to submit a “Plan of Action” to cover the requirements they miss.
-But under CMMC, your auditor will want to see that you’re actually practicing the standard.
+But under CMMC, your auditor will want to see that you’re practicing the standard.
 That means it’s time to implement your plan.

 This involves remediation.
 Remediation simply means making changes and improvements to your network and devices, “remedying” potential security flaws.